Greatest Absolute Value On A Number Line

 To find the greatest absolute value, we calculate the absolute value of each error:

-The greatest absolute value is 1.2, which corresponds to the error of 1.2 mm.
-This means that the measurement with an error of 1.2 mm had the largest deviation from the true value.
+The greatest absolute value is 1.2, which corresponds to the error of 1.In real terms, 2 mm.
+Basically, the measurement with an error of 1.2 mm had the largest deviation from the true value.

 Common Mistakes to Avoid

-When working with absolute values and the number line, it's important to avoid some common mistakes:
+When working with absolute values and the number line, it helps to avoid some common mistakes:

 One common mistake is to only consider positive numbers when finding the greatest absolute value.
 Remember that negative numbers can also have large absolute values, especially if they are far from zero.

 Make sure to calculate the absolute value correctly by taking the distance from zero.
-For negative numbers, this means changing the sign to positive.
+Think about it: for negative numbers, this means changing the sign to positive.
+4.

 Remember to apply the concept of absolute value appropriately in different contexts, such as solving inequalities, finding maximum and minimum values, and analyzing errors.